CloudifySource/cloudify-recipes/services/apache/README.md

 * <strong>OpenStack</strong>:
  * <strong>CentOs 5</strong>: imageId "1234" CentOS 5.6 64-bit, hardwareId "103"  standard.large - 4 vCPU / 8 GB RAM / 240 GB HD , az-1.region-a.geo-1

-We disable the requiretty flag in /etc/sudoers on the installed VMs, so that Cloudify will be able to invoke remote ssh commands as a sudoer.
-This feature will be a part of Cloudify in the near future.
-Until then, please use the [Cloud Drivers Repository](https://github.com/CloudifySource/cloudify-cloud-drivers).

 Synopsis
 --------